krtffl/krtffl.dev/content/posts/testcontainers.md

 }
 ```

-- to tear the database down after each test execution
+and tear the database down after each test execution.

 each test should run against a clean slate, so just migrate all the way down the database after each test execution to make sure nothing is left hanging.